 In the 1980's, I started an engineering consulting business.
 At first, it was part-time.
 Later, it became my full-time job.
 In the late 1980's, I was also chief pilot of a parachute school (RC Parachutes) at Burlington County Airport in New Jersey.
 It was a great weekend job and a great way to build flight time.
 (No, I never had a desire to jump out of a perfectly good airplane, although I did enjoy aerobatics.)
 During most of the 1990's I was a part-time ski instructor at Blue Mountain in the Poconos.

 In the late 1980's, I went into engineering consulting on a full-time basis after yet another layoff that is so typical for engineers.
-I primarily designed and developed RF, microwave, and wireless products and printed antennas.
+I primarily designed and developed RF, microwave, Internet of Things, and wireless products and printed antennas.
 I also went back to Lehigh to get a Master's Degree in Electrical Engineering.
 My primary focus was in the area of solid state physics.
 I had also taken a number of graduate courses, earlier, in the business college at Lehigh.
 They were prerequisites for the MBA degree.
 But, I decided to stay technical, so I did not get the MBA degree.

 In the late 1990's, after receiving my MSEE, I was a Ph.D. candidate for a period of time, but I did not have time to finish my dissertation and defend it before the calendar time for getting a Ph.D. ran out because I was too busy with my consulting business.